lyokha/hl/README.md

 $obj->Process( \$string );
 ```

-Currently `term` and `term-debug` tagtypes are supported.
-If tagtype
-is `term` then boundaries of found patterns will be enclosed in
-ANSI terminal color escape sequence tags, if tagtype is `term-debug` then
-they will be marked by special symbolic sequences.

-Newlines are treated specially.
-Set skip_nl_check to non-zero value if input
-lines do not contain newlines: this will gain a bit of speed.

 #### DESCRIPTION

 Term::Highlight is a Perl module aimed to support highlighting of regexp
-patterns on color terminals.
+patterns in color terminals.
 It supports 256 color terminals as well as older
 8 color terminals.

+#### OPTIONS

+**tagtype**

+sets type of color tags.
+Only `term` and `term-debug` tag types are currently
+supported.
+If tagtype is `term` then boundaries of found patterns will be
+enclosed in ANSI terminal color escape sequence tags.
+If tagtype is `term-debug`
+then they will be marked by special symbolic sequences: this is supposed to use
+for debug purposes.

+**skip_nl_check**

+defines how to treat newlines in input lines.
+Set this to non-zero value if
+input lines do not contain newlines: this will gain a bit of speed.

 #### EXPORTS